 All things can happen in a Six day race.
 You can adopt a steady pace, complete with regular sleeping hours, mealtimes, and even showers.
 Or you can simply run until you can run no more, rest, and repeat the process.

 Yet one thing was clear.
 Manoshri wasn’t slowing down either.
 Crewed by Volodymir Balatskyy - multiple time finisher of the 3100 miles race in NY and who would later go on to set a new course record in the 48 hour race, qualifying for the Spartathlon in the process, the Slovakian citizen embodied the discernable craftsmanship that comes from running multiple six day races.

+But things don’t always go smoothly.
 Brad Compton, an Icarus six day competitor in 2014, 2015, and 2016, knows the drill well.
 “I’m much better now,” he told me on day three after struggling through a rough second day.

 “That is always the hardest day,” Jesper had noted, “The novelty has worn off, and yet you are not where you want to be – and the muscles have not yet adjusted.”

 For Kimberley Van Delst, an accomplished ultrarunner and two time Icarus Six day participant, the best response is simply to smile.
 “She never stops smiling.
 I just don’t understand it,” one of the 72 hour competitors queried.

 We don’t understand it either.
 But perhaps that’s the takeaway.
 Ultrarunning has a way of making you ask those sorts of questions.
 Why should a person smile – or not – seemingly all the time?
 Why should I have my body work as I’d like it too?
 Why do things seem to work sometimes and other times simply fall apart?

 And probably for a lot of runners, Why am I doing this?